+My attendance at Siegel's lectures resulted in the publication of my only number theoretical paper (on the class number of quadratic forms).During this period Magnus introduced Lie ring methods to study the lower central series of free groups.
+He studied the automorphism groups of free groups in 1934.
 In 1935 Magnus gave examples of finitely presented groups which were isomorphic to proper factor groups of themselves.
-Hopf had originally asked whether such groups exist and, although Jakob Nielsen had shown that free groups of finite rank have this property ten years before Hopf asked the question, nobody - including Jakob Nielsen himself - noticed the question had already been answered.
+Heinz Hopf had originally asked whether such groups exist and, although Jakob Nielsen had shown that free groups of finite rank have this property ten years before Hopf asked the question, nobody - including Jakob Nielsen himself - noticed the question had already been answered.

-However Magnus's career was to hit problems when he refused to join the Nazi Party and, as a consequence of this, was not allowed to hold an academic post during World War II.
+He was appointed as an assistant at the University of Königsberg on 1 April 1939.
+Later that year, on 5 August, he married Gertrud Remy; they had three children, Jutta, Bettina, and Alfred.
+However his career was to hit problems when he refused to join the Nazi Party and, as a consequence of this, was not allowed to hold an academic post during World War II.
 Instead he had to work in industry :-

-In 1946 Harry Bateman died and Whittaker was asked to recommend someone who could undertake the project of organising and publishing Bateman's manuscripts.
+In 1946 Harry Bateman died and Edmund Whittaker was asked to recommend someone who could undertake the project of organising and publishing Bateman's manuscripts.
 Whittaker's advice was that Arthur Erdélyi should lead the project and, in 1947, Erdélyi went to the California Institute of Technology.
 The project was a major one and other collaborators were needed.
-Magnus left Göttingen to join the Bateman project in 1948.
-He collaborated on the production of three volumes of Higher Transcendental Functions and two volumes of Tables of Integral Transforms.
+Magnus left Göttingen in 1947 and joined the Bateman project in 1948, first as a visiting researcher.
+He wrote :-

 In Magnus's research is described in these terms:-

 Magnus's mathematical expertise was exceptionally wide ranging.
 In addition to research in group theory and special functions, he worked on problems in mathematical physics, including electromagnetic theory and applications of the wave equation.It was not only in the breadth and depth of research that Magnus excelled.
 He was also one of the best supervisors of doctoral students, supervising 61 doctoral students during his career.
-His teaching is described in as 'outstanding' and this is confirmed by his receipt of the Great Teacher Award of New York University in 1969.
+One of his students was Seymour Lipschutz who dedicated a paper to Magnus with the words:-

 His nine books cover a wide range of mathematical topics such as elliptic functions, tessellations (Noneuclidean tessellations and their groups (1974)), combinatorial group theory (a major work Combinatorial group theory (1966) written jointly with A Karrass and D Solitar) and mathematical physics.

 Article by: J J O'Connor and E F Robertson